 Balanced and Nuanced

 The series is written by Michael Hirst, who is English, which shows in my view, as it’s not one of the simplistic, Hollywood-esque black-and-white stories, with clearly marked villains and heroes.
 The characters are complex and balanced, with positive and negative traits, so at times you like the one or the other, only to dislike him or her in the next scene, again and again.
 I appreciate that.
-It gives depth to the story, in particular if you’re ready to put yourself into the shoes of the different persons, and try to imagine how you would have acted in their stead, considering the social structures and the believes of their time.
+It gives depth to the story, in particular if you’re ready to put yourself into the shoes of the different persons, and try to imagine how you would have acted in their stead, considering the social structures and the beliefs of their time.

 It’s also what I like with Game of Thrones, the books and the TV series, where not the “good” simply win and the “bad” lose, and more often than not the worse ones prevail.
 The two even aren’t even always clearly distinguishable, especially over time.
 The psycho Ramsay Bolton, who outwits the oh so honourable Jon Snow at the battle for Winterfell, because the latter does not listen to his sister Sansa, and is not strong enough to keep his cool when taunted.
-Or consider Qyburn, who probably isn’t viewed the most positive by many viewers, to put it mildly, but who, if you think about it, was also an early scientist, searching reason and proof in nature, going the extra step where others shied away, stuck in religious darkness, dogma, and believes.
+Or consider Qyburn, who probably isn’t viewed the most positive by many viewers, to put it mildly, but who, if you think about it, was also an early scientist, searching reason and proof in nature, going the extra step where others shied away, stuck in religious darkness, dogma, and beliefs.

 To quote Qyburn: “Belief is so often the death of reason."
 Indeed.
 But I digress.